 Once you have obtained the email address, you can continue to configure Zapier to send scheduled emails.

-This is an overview of what we are doing in Zapier:
+Overview of what we are doing in Zapier:

 1. Every month at a certain date,